-The Department annually awards a number of Trewartha Conference Travel Awards and Trewartha Research Awards.
-These awards are intended to support graduate student conference travel and thesis-related research.
+The Department annually awards a number of Trewartha/Odeboldt Conference Travel Awards and Trewartha Research Awards.
+These awards are intended to support graduate student conference travel and thesis- and dissertation-related research.
 The travel grant may be used for participation in major conferences in any of the subfields of geography.

-See Appendix for information about all Department of Geography Graduate Awards.
+See Appendix for information about Department of Geography Graduate Awards.

 The Graduate School provides a limited amount of research travel and conference presentation funding, as well.
-For more information about this funding, visit https://grad.wisc.edu/studentfunding/grantscomp/.
+For more information about this funding, visit https://grad.wisc.edu/funding/grants-competition/.